 Kamut® (pronounced ka-moot) is a trademarked name given to khorasan wheat.
-The grain had been all but forgotten, but in recent history Kamut is making a comeback.
-This is most likely because of its great taste, texture, nutritional value and hypoallergenic properties.
+The grain had been all but forgotten, but recently it is making a comeback.
+This is most likely because of its enjoyable taste, texture, nutritional value and hypoallergenic properties.

 What Is Kamut?